Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Standard canonical method: Lagrangian formalism

-It is straightforward to check that the canonical brackets of (62) and (63) [that are derived from the Lagrangian density (1)] lead to the derivation of the same brackets that are listed in (34).
-Thus, we conclude that the basic canonical brackets [cf. (34)] between the creation and annihilation operators of the bosonic and fermionic fields of the theory can be derived from (i) the continuous symmetry considerations, and (ii) by exploiting the definition of momenta from the Lagrangian density of the theory.
-In other words, the non-vanishing basic brackets amongst the creation and annihilation operators can be derived from the usual canonical approach as well as from the symmetry principles.
-The former turn out to be one and the same.
+It is straightforward to check that the canonical brackets of (19) and (20) [that are derived from the Lagrangian density (1)] lead to the derivation of the same brackets that are listed in (17).
+Thus, we conclude that the basic canonical brackets [cf. (17)] between the creation and annihilation operators of the bosonic and fermionic fields of the theory can be derived from (i) the continuous symmetry considerations, and (ii) by exploiting the definition of momenta from the Lagrangian density of the theory.